KNOWLEDGE/EXPERIENCE/EDUCATION OR TRAINING:

 - Basic knowledge of animal health, behavior and nutrition.

 - Organizational and planning skills to determine work priorities, schedules and time.

-- Valid Washington State drivers license without significant moving violations.
+- Valid Washington State drivers license with good driving record.

 Must be able to speak clearly, hear well and write legibly; to see clearly with at least one eye; and to distinguish between various odors by sense of smell.
 Must have good dexterity and sense of touch with both hands; to stand or sit for four to six hours at a time.
 Must be able to crouch, bend from the waist and kneel.
 Must be able to lift up to 50 pounds with or without accommodation, over 50 pounds with or without accommodation (from floor to table and vice-versa, and/or carry for six to 10 feet, if not more).
 Must be able to concentrate and produce accurate work despite frequent interruptions.
 Must have good attention to detail, reasoning and problem-solving abilities, to perform mathematical calculations with or without a calculator.

 Primarily indoor working conditions in an office/clinic setting.
 Some work may be done in kennels outdoors.
 Exposures to potential hazards include cleaning chemicals and disinfectants, needles, animal bites and scratches, zoonotic diseases (diseases that can be transmitted from vertebrate animals to people), animal hair, dander and wastes, pharmaceutical and biological agents, wet floors, potential electrical hazards.
 Constant noise and interruptions, back strain.